Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1934 - The A. Lawrence Kocher Weekend House, aka Weekend House, Fort Salonga, Northport NY.
+1934 - The A. Lawrence Kocher Weekend House, aka Canvas Weekend House, Fort Salonga, Northport NY.
 Designed with A. Lawrence Kocher, who built it.
 Held up by six columns.
-The wall insulation was aluminum foil.
-The walls were made of heavy canvas.
+The wall insulation was aluminum foil, and the walls were made of heavy Marine canvas.
 A guest and storage area was added on the ground level at some point.
-Destroyed.
+Destroyed in the 1950's to make way for a subdivision.

 USModernist